 This is a follow up story for Lingoci.
-If you're interested in reading how they got started, published about 1 year ago, check it out here.
+If you're interested in reading how they got started, published over 1 year ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 In 2017, I founded Lingoci, a platform for online language tutoring.
 It connects students with tutors in 7 languages: Spanish, French, German, Swedish, Italian, Dutch, and Japanese.
 This year, I launched a new tutoring marketplace - LanguaTalk.
 I’ll explain why I decided to create this new platform below.